russellshen/MinimaLIST-Project/README.md

   - I have only provided hints to convince you to take this project seriously.

 **Where did I previously base this project on the public Internet?**
-- I originally hosted this MinimaLIST project on the Medium platform but I realized that GitHub suits my requirements better for version control, recursive nested folder organization of article-modules, and my system of interlinked article-modules that allow for more than one canonical traversals of the material I have laid out here, because much of its is modularized and that way I can only explain a concept or make an argument once and simply link to it if I write another article-module that has a dependency to it, so that there is no redundancy, there is a single authoritative source for each thesis and justification, and I will not have to update a bunch of files when a dependency shifts in meaning.
+- I originally hosted this **MinimaLIST** project on the Medium platform but I realized that GitHub suits my requirements better for version control, popular engagement, recursive nested folder organization of article-modules, and my system of interlinked article-modules that allow for more than one canonical traversals of the material I have laid out here, because much of its is modularized and that way I can only explain a concept or make an argument once and simply link to it if I write another article-module that has a dependency to it, so that there is no redundancy, there is a single authoritative source for each thesis and justification, and I will not have to update a bunch of files when a dependency shifts in meaning.